Richard Allestree: Works

 In the Cases of Conscience by Thomas Barlow, Bishop of Lincoln (1692), Allestree's judgment on Mr Cottington's Case of Divorce is included.
-A share in the composition, if not the sole authorship, of the books published under the name of the author of The Whole Duty of Man has been attributed to Allestree (Nichols's Anecdotes, ii.
+A share in the composition, if not the sole authorship, of the books published under the name of the author of The Whole Duty of Man has been attributed to Allestree (Nichols' Anecdotes, ii.
 603), and the tendency of modern criticism is to regard him as the author.
 His lectures, with which he was dissatisfied, were not published.

 Allestree was a man of extensive learning, of moderate views and a fine preacher.
 He was generous and charitable, of "a solid and masculine kindness," and of a temper hot, but completely under control.